inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 2528)[```none
 Heroes are the broken losers
-that do good then get forgotten, took on errors caused by others, ever giving love they'd gotten. but forgive absent-minded ways o one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.
+that do good then get forgotten, owning errors caused by others, ever giving love they'd gotten.
+Forgive the absent-minded ways o one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.